thomaspoignant/go-feature-flag/docs/docs/go_module/store_file/custom.md

 }
 ```

-The `Retrieve` 	function is supposed to load the file and to return a []byte of your flag configuration file.
+The `Retrieve` 	function is supposed to load the file and to return a `[]byte` of your flag configuration file.

-If you want to specify the format of the file, you can use the `ffclient.Config.FileFormat` option to specify if it is
-a `YAML`, `JSON` or `TOML` file.

 You can check existing `Retriever` *([file](https://github.com/thomaspoignant/go-feature-flag/blob/main/retriever/fileretriever/retriever.go),
 [s3](https://github.com/thomaspoignant/go-feature-flag/blob/main/retriever/s3retriever/retriever.go), ...)* to have an idea on how to do build your own.